Can Witch Hazel Help Acne?

 - Pore-clogging: Unlike witch hazel water, the tannins in witch hazel cream may promote pore clogging.
 This could potentially lead to more acne.

-Expand the drawer below to look at research on witch hazel water, and how it has potential to be anti-inflammatory, antimicrobial, antioxidant, but also pore clogging.
+Expand the drawer below to look at research on witch hazel water.

 Expand to read details of studies

-A 2007 study examined the role of a witch hazel cream—including the tannins that make up witch hazel—in reducing dermatitis.
+A 2007 study examined the role of a witch hazel cream - including the tannins that make up witch hazel - in reducing dermatitis.
 Dermatitis is a term used to describe general skin inflammation.
 The study, published in the European Journal of Pediatrics, investigated the effect of witch hazel ointment in comparison to dexpanthenol ointment, which is a standard treatment for dermatitis.
 The study involved a group of 309 children who were chosen based on a variety of skin problems, including minor skin injuries, diaper dermatitis, and localized inflammation.
 After an average of 8 days of treatment, each ointment caused a significant decrease in symptoms.
-Both treatments also were well tolerated, although patients tolerated the witch hazel ointment slightly better.5
+Both treatments also were well tolerated, although patients tolerated the witch hazel ointment slightly better.6

-In another study published in 1993 in the Journal of Clinical Investigation, researchers induced skin irritation in 24 healthy volunteers by creating fresh injuries to their skin.
+In another study published in 1993 in the European Journal of Clinical Pharmacology, researchers induced skin irritation in 24 healthy volunteers by creating fresh injuries to their skin.
+The researchers created the irritation by exposing the skin of 24 healthy volunteers to the sun's rays and also by applying cellophane tape to the skin and then ripping it off.
 The researchers then tested the ability of three different creams, including witch hazel cream, to reduce the inflammation associated with the skin injuries.
-They found that while the witch hazel cream did reduce inflammation, it was less effective than a 1% hydrocortisone cream.6
+They found that while the witch hazel cream did reduce inflammation, it was less effective than a 1% hydrocortisone cream.7

-One 1999 study published in the journal, Planta Medica, and cited in a 2002 article published in the German Naturheilkd, examined the antimicrobial activity of tannins from various plants.
+One 1999 study published in the journal Planta Medica and cited in a 2002 article published in the German journal Forschende Komplementärmedizin und Klassische Naturheilkunde, examined the antimicrobial activity of tannins from various plants.
 While the study found that some of them demonstrated antimicrobial activity, most of the ones tested are not in witch hazel cream.3 This research suggests that plant tannins possess antibacterial qualities, but more research is needed to understand their specific effects when included in witch hazel cream.